How does Hydrogen Affect the Human Body?

 The functions of hydrogen within our bodies are endless and cannot be emphasized enough.
 Hydrogen:

-- Allows your cells and your body to stay hydrated
+- Allows your cells and body to stay hydrated

-- Transports toxins and wastes out of your body to be eliminated
+- Eliminates toxins and wastes out of your body

 - Ensures that your joints stay lubricated